-Following a break last year, PSN is once again organizing the Palestine Reading Circle for 2016/17.
+PSN is pleased to announce that, after taking a break last year, we will once again be organizing the Palestine Reading Circle for 2018/19 academic year!

 The Palestine Reading Circle explores books focused on Palestinian history, the Israeli occupation, Palestinian and international resistance, the connections between Palestine and other social movements, and Palestinian culture.
 We read and discuss a variety of works, including fiction, non-fiction, and poetry.

-The Palestine Reading Circle will meet every other month, with specific dates and locations decided by reading circle members closer to the meeting times.
+The Palestine Reading Circle will meet every other month (in November, January, March, and May) to meet and discuss selected readings.
 People with all levels of experience and understanding are welcome.

 If you are interested in being part of the Palestine Reading Circle you can join the Palestine Reading Circle Facebook Group or email firstname.lastname@example.org with the subject “Reading Circle” to be added to the email list.